 - Procedures followed

 - kW, KVAR, current and voltage, and harmonic distortion

 - Minimum, maximum and average values for measured quantities

 - Circuits or equipment loaded at or above 80% of rating

 - Conclusions and recommendations regarding the project objectives

 What to Look for in Power Monitoring Equipment

-To simplify your commissioning project, you should focus on power monitoring equipment that delivers the following capabilities:
+To simplify your facility or equipment commissioning project, you should focus on electrical testing solutions that deliver the following capabilities:

 - Integrates different functions into a single solution.